poojitha611/WasteClassification/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;We have built this system as Web App.
 Entire frontend is built using HTML,CSS,JS.

 # <a name="c"></a> CNN
-&nbsp; &nbsp; &nbsp; &nbsp;We have built this system as Web App.
-Entire frontend is built using HTML,CSS,JS.
+&nbsp; &nbsp; &nbsp; &nbsp;It is Deep Neural Networks which will recognize and classify particular features from images and are widely used for analyzing visual images.
+Convolutional Neural Networks are designed to automatically and adaptively learn spatial hierarchies of features, from low- to high-level patterns.

 <p align="center">
 <img src="img/Screenshot (233).png" width="60%" style="margin-left:10%;">
 </p>
 # <a name="c"></a> DENSENET
-&nbsp; &nbsp; &nbsp; &nbsp;We have built this system as Web App.
-Entire frontend is built using HTML,CSS,JS.
+&nbsp; &nbsp; &nbsp; &nbsp;DenseNet is a convolutional neural network wherever every layer is connected to all or any different layers that are deeper within the network.
 <p align="center">
 <img src="img/Screenshot (234).png" width="60%" style="margin-left:10%;">
 </p>
 # <a name="c"></a> RESNET
-&nbsp; &nbsp; &nbsp; &nbsp;We have built this system as Web App.
-Entire frontend is built using HTML,CSS,JS.
+&nbsp; &nbsp; &nbsp; &nbsp;Residual Network (ResNet) is a Convolutional Neural Network (CNN) architecture that overcame the “vanishing gradient” problem, making it possible to construct networks with up to thousands of convolutional layers.
 <p align="center">
 <img src="img/Screenshot (235).png" width="60%" style="margin-left:10%;">
 </p>